maniak-dobrii/maniak-dobrii.github.io/_posts/2015-10-01-preferred-languages-and-ios9.md

 ---
 layout: post
-title: Preferred languages and iOS 9
+title: Preferred languages and iOS&nbsp;9
 ---

 In iOS 9 Apple introduced some [changes](https://developer.apple.com/library/ios/technotes/tn2418/_index.html#//apple_ref/doc/uid/DTS40016588-CH1-LANGUAGE_IDENTIFIERS_IN_IOS_9) at how NSLocale `+preferredLanguages` returns languages.
 It returns strings like `en-US`, `ru-RU` instead of `en`, `ru` as it used to.
 Some (looks like a lot) of developers got confused by that, they reported that behavior as a bug, it even broke some codebases.
 The sad truth is that if this change breaks your codebase, you used it wrong making false assumptions.